-As shown in Figure 30, during the rainy season, there is insufficient solar generation (purple) to meet the load, so the diesel generators (red) are dispatched to meet the shortfall.
-During the dry season, as shown in Figure 31, there is sufficient solar generation to meet the load and charge the battery (orange).
+As shown in Figure 40, during the rainy season, there is insufficient solar generation (purple) to meet the load, so the diesel generators (red) are dispatched to meet the shortfall.
+During the dry season, as shown in Figure 41, there is sufficient solar generation to meet the load and charge the BESS (orange), so the diesel generators are dispatched less often.